 We're using brand new, all-electric buses.
-These are the first electric buses in the UK to be used on a public service.
+These are the first electric buses in the UK to be used on an intercity service.
 Running on electricity means they're better for the environment and also much quieter, with no annoying engine rumble or rattles.
 Inside we've kitted them out with comfortable seats, extra leg-room and individual air conditioning.

 Yes, we offer free Wi-Fi and there's good signal along the route.
 Our Wi-Fi is 5G which means it's super fast where there's coverage (currently in Edinburgh and expanding all the time).